Table of Contents Show

 Apizza is the traditional Neapolitan-style pizza that commenced in New Haven in 1925.
 Looking to recreate Naples’ pizza on the streets of New Haven, a person named Frank Pepe commenced promoting slices of pizza from a small shop the front of Wooster Street.

-His unique tomato pie was made with Italian tomatoes, olive oil, garlic, and oregano on a signature crust with a sprinkling of grated pecorino Romano cheese on top as the best pizza in New Haven.
+His unique tomato pie was made with Italian tomatoes, olive oil, garlic, and oregano on a signature crust with a sprinkling of grated pecorino Romano cheese on top as the best pizza.

 Frank Pepe’s nephew, Salvatore Consiglio, opened up his very own pizza place, Sally’s, in 1938.
 Those businesses released what’s now an iconic New Haven pizza scene.